The transformation to smart factories has been the biggest buzz among manufacturers in the 21st century. It’s easy to see why.

 There must be a free flow of information across all the levels of manufacturing in a smart factory to maintain a high quality of production.
 More standards need to be developed to make this collaboration even quicker and more effective.
-Maintaining these standards is a challenge to the manufacturers.
+Maintaining these standards is a challenge to manufacturers.

 Data theft is also another growing concern in the industry.
-Cyber thieves can steal private customer information from the system which makes people hesitant to share their personal information.
+Cyber thieves can steal private customer information from the system, which makes people hesitant to share their personal information.

-The development of concrete security measures to deal with cybercrimes is an important part of the transition into the smart factories of the future.
+The development of concrete security measures to deal with cyber-crimes is an important part of the transition into the smart factories of the future.
 Without any tangible progress in this area, a full transition will only remain a distant dream.

-These are issues that need to be addressed if there will be a successful transition not only in the US but also in other countries hoping to make the transition.
+These are issues that need to be addressed if there will be a successful transition not only in the US, but also in other countries hoping to make the transition.